vmware-tanzu/velero/site/content/docs/main/custom-plugins.md

 - **Restore Item Action** - executes arbitrary logic for individual items prior to restoring them into a cluster
 - **Delete Item Action** - executes arbitrary logic based on individual items within a backup prior to deleting the backup

+Plugin binaries are discovered by recursively reading a directory in no particular order.
+Hence no guarantee is provided for the order in which item action plugins are invoked.
+However, if a single binary implements multiple item action plugins, they may be invoked in the order in which they are registered but it is best to not depend on this implementation.
+This is not guaranteed officially and the implementation can change at any time.

 ## Plugin Logging

 Velero provides a [logger][2] that can be used by plugins to log structured information to the main Velero server log or